 The sustainable elements of the sun, wind, earth and water become the subtext of my images.
 The media, such as crude oil and coal, embody a different world – an unsustainable world full of oil slicks and coal dust.
 These materials express their own realities, not just my aesthetic or political decisions.

-The LIFE images are fragments of the past reassembled with painterly techniques.
+My LIFE images are fragments of the past reassembled with painterly techniques.
 The layered narrative demands a sense of overlapping time.
 Parallels seem to surface, appear and disappear, revealing a cohesive vision.
-A pattern emerges of the a culture that has gone global with its art, war and materialism.
+A pattern emerges of the a culture that has gone global with its art, war and materialism.”

 “The notion of the tension of opposites permeates the bright bold abstractions of painter Nicole Harp.
 In her search for self-awareness, Harp explores a variety of social and political concepts and their opposites, always seeking a much desired equilibrium.
 A partial black border manifests in most of her paintings, providing the line of stability that we all seek for balance.”